 Rik pays next to no rent for the brothel-turned-restaurant space, thanks to a deal with property owner Alain (Tom Van Bauwel, Professor T.), his longtime friend and former partner in crime, now a wealthier criminal.
 What Rik isn’t prepared for is the addition of a sommelier to his team — none other than his estranged daughter Tessa (Frances Lefebure, The Score).

 Unbeknownst to Rik, Tessa left chef Laurens Haegeman (Kürt Rogiers, The Score), her married lover, and his two-star restaurant to join her papa — much to Laurens’ chagrin.
-And like her new colleagues, she isn’t above going the criminal route to get what’s needed for Rik’s Amigo’s restaurant (yes, with an apostrophe — maybe it’s a Flemish thing).
+And like her new colleagues, she isn’t above going the criminal route to get what’s needed for Rik’s restaurant, Amigo’s.

 That’s the thing for this group of entrepreneurial misfits: the pull toward the quick, easy, and prison-worthy is strong, not just from habit, but particularly by the situations that Rik and co. find themselves in.
 They have little to no money, a mob boss in their midst, and personal issues that plague them.

 Mathieu, the restaurant’s accountant, tries desperately to reconcile with his ex-wife Lynn (Janne Desmet, Professor T.) and to prove himself a good dad to their young son, but does so at the expense of Amigo’s.
 Dylan, who’d been an informant for cop Cathy (Ruth Becquart, The Out-Laws), gets put into a potentially deadly predicament by the detective, who’s now out to nab Alain.
 And when Berten lets his emotions get the better of him, his friends are left to deal with the aftermath each time.